Architecture of Algeria: Religious architecture

 Mosque architecture in Algiers during this period demonstrates the convergence of multiple influences as well as peculiarities that may be attributed to the innovations of local architects.
 Domes of Ottoman influence were introduced into the design of mosques, but minarets generally continued to be built with square shafts instead of round or octagonal ones, thus retaining local tradition, unlike contemporary architecture in Ottoman Tunisia and other Ottoman provinces, where the "pencil"-shaped minaret was a symbol of Ottoman sovereignty.

 The oldest surviving mosque from the Ottoman period in Algeria is the Ali Bitchin (or 'Ali Bitshin) Mosque in Algiers, commissioned by an admiral of the same name, a convert of Italian origin, in 1622.
 The mosque is built on top of a raised platform and was once associated with various annexes including a hospice, a hammam, and a mill.
 A minaret and public fountain stand at its northeast corner.
 The interior prayer hall is centered around a square space covered by a large octagonal dome supported on four large pillars and pendentives.
 This space is surrounded on all four sides by galleries or aisles each covered by a line of smaller domes.
 On the west side of the central space this gallery is two bays deep (i.e. composed of two aisles instead of one), while on the other sides, including on the side of the mihrab, the galleries are just one bay deep.
 The mosque was converted by the French into a church in 1834 and modified, but after Algerian independence it was converted back to a mosque and its original floor plan reconstructed.
 The Ketchaoua Mosque, which was originally founded in the early 17th century, was rebuilt by Baba Hassan in 1794 with a floor plan nearly identical to the Ali Bitchin Mosque.
-In 1838 it was converted to a cathedral and then radically remodeled, resulting in its very different form and appearance today.
+In 1832, it was converted to a cathedral and from 1848 it was radically remodeled, resulting in its very different form and appearance today.
 Several other mosques in Algiers have (or had) a similar floor plan: the Safir Mosque, rebuilt in 1826, the al-Sai'da (or al-Sayyida) Mosque, built by Muhammad Ibn 'Uthman (r.
 1766–1791) and demolished by the French in 1832, and two other mosques built in or near the qasba by Hussein Dey right after his accession to power in 1818.